s-now25/bpsr-skyward-guide/README.md

 #### Haste

-The purpose of stacking haste is to get higher attack speed, each percent of haste gives us 1.6% attack speed.
-But since raw haste value to haste percent conversion has diminishing return, and attack speed percent increase is linear, it's always better to build straight attack speed if possible.
+The purpose of stacking haste is to get higher attack speed, each percent of haste gives us 1.6% attack speed. ~~But since raw haste value to haste percent conversion has diminishing return, and attack speed percent increase is linear, it's always better to build straight attack speed if possible.~~

+Correction: it's not always better to build direct attack speed with gear purple line and modules because damage increase affixes are only available in those places; additionally due to our 1:1.6 conversion rate is much higher than other class, building haste is still very effective.

 Direct attack speed percent increase sources:
 - Gear purple line